Coronavirus stay-at-home stocks: where next for Amazon and Netflix?

 When you invest in a business, you own the underlying shares in the company outright and are entitled to any dividends that are paid and hope that the share price appreciates.

 You can also trade Amazon or Netflix shares.
 Trading a stock allows you to speculate on the future share price movement of a stock, allowing you to take a position on whether you believe it will fall (going short) or will rise (going long).
 You do not own the underlying shares and won’t receive any dividends, but you can use leverage.
-This can be done using an IG CFD account.
+This can be done using either an IG CFD or spread betting account.

 It is worth noting that some US companies release its results after US markets close.
 But trading with IG means you can take advantage of our after-hours trading.
 You can read more about after-hours trading here.